How did this project get started? What inspired you?

 This project was designed to teach children how to use a tablet to create a wide range of 3D objects.
-We stared with basic shapes such as a cube and then employed the copy command in three different planes to create simple block characters.
+We started with basic shapes such as a cube and then employed the copy command in three different planes to create simple block characters.
 We then went on to use layers to help them simplify a drawing whilst producing more complicated outcomes.
 Pupils were then challenged to use tools like revolve, array, spline edit etc..
-We also give pupils the opportunity to 3D print their models by exporting stl files directly to the printer.
+We also give pupils the opportunity to 3D print their models by exporting STL files directly to the printer.

 Did the mobile nature of uMake help you at all in the process?

-It is wonderful to be able to work anywhere and at anytime.
+It is wonderful to be able to work anywhere and at any time.
 Technologists are so used to being restricted to working in specialist spaces like computer rooms however with uMake this is no longer necessary!
 Pupils can even work independently anywhere in their home or even whilst traveling!

 What was the final outcome of the project?